Six members of Town’s First Team represent their respective nations in the October international break

 Philip Billing opened his account for Denmark’s Under-21s when making his eighth cap for the nation in the U21 Euro qualifier against Poland.

 The midfielder put the Young Dane’s ahead before Poland equalised from the penalty spot just three minutes later.

 Phil didn’t feature in the young Danes' 3-0 win over Faroe Islands as he returned to PPG Canalside for treatment on a small knock to ankle.
 He will be assessed ahead of this weekend’s game.

 Denmark’s U21s topped Group 3 with 23 points from 10 games and qualified for this summer’s competition.

 Mathias Zanka featured in both of Denmark’s matches during the October international break meaning he now has 18 caps for his country.

 He started in the Danes’ 0-0 UEFA Nations League draw with the Republic of Ireland on Saturday and came on in the 2-0 friendly win over Austria.

 Town teammate Jonas Lössl was an unused substitute in both games and still has one cap.

 24-year-old full-back Florent Hadergjonaj was called back up to the Switzerland squad during this international break.
 Flo made his debut for the Swiss Senior Team in an international friendly against Belarus in June 2017 and could add to his solitary cap during this break.

-Switzerland, managed by Vladimir Petković, lost 2-1 to Belgium in a UEFA National League clash, however, Flo was an unused substitute.
+Switzerland, managed by Vladimir Petković, lost 2-1 to Belgium in the UEFA National League before beating Iceland 2-1.
+Flo, however, was an unused substitute in both games.